G00232918/pands-project/README.md

 Data describe then broke down in the following columns -
 * count - This showed that there was an equal number of attributes for the four columns.
-* mean - This shows that column 1 has the highest mean so the highest numerical values are in column 1(sepal length).
-From the eman value it shows that the petal has the more differential features than the sepal.
+* mean - This shows that sepal length column has the highest mean.
+From the mean value it shows that the petal has the more differential features than the sepal.
 As the petal width is much smaller than the petal length.
 * min value - Shows the minimum value for each column.
 * standard deviation - The standard deviation shows how dispersed the data.
 In this dataset the most dispersed variable is the sepal width.
-* 25% / 50% / 75% - This the percentages of the numeric values.
-Again column 1 is showing with tthe highest values
+* 25% / 50% / 75% - These are the percentages of the numeric values.
+Again sepal length column is showing the highest values
 * max value - Shows the maximum value for each column.

 With the data describe information, this gave a desription of the variables.
 I wrote the results to a text file - iris_summary.txt.

 From further research for data analysis, one important action to take is to check if there is any duplicates.
-If there is duplicates it can they are not found it can give you a false overiew of the data.
+If there is duplicates and they are not found it can give you a false overiew of the data.
 In this dataset, there is no duplicates after I ran the following code - iris_data[iris_data.duplicated()].

 I checked and counted the number species before I began plotting any histograms.
 I wanted to know approximately how the data should look.
 Having the count gave me a view on what to expect.
 Also I created a pie chart function where you can see the count visually.
 This is a good representation for a user as they can instantly pick up if there is a species that is dominant.
 You can see there is an equal share for each species in the pie chart.